Campus Life: Spring 2021 FAQs

-No. The fall 2020 Welcome Weekend Experience will be offered to students in a virtual format.
-An interactive website will provide a variety of valuable tools to help make the transition to life at CBU as smooth and successful as possible.
-The website will be available in mid-August.
+The Spring Welcome Weekend Experience will be offered to new students in a virtual format.
+This interactive event will provide a variety of valuable tools to help make the transition to life at CBU as smooth and successful as possible.

 Parents are encouraged to join the CBU Parents Association and take advantage of available resources, which include an interactive Parents Guide.

-Students may bring only their immediate family members to help move in.
-Additionally, students are requested to limit the number of immediate family members who assist.
+Immediate family members can assist students during move in.
+However, students are requested to limit the number of immediate family members who help.
 Families are encouraged to depart from campus after their student has finished moving into their unit.

-Chapel for the 2020 fall semester will be delivered in an engaging video format produced specifically for CBU students.
+Chapel for the spring semester will be delivered in an engaging video format produced specifically for CBU students.
 Each Chapel will contain elements of regular Chapel programming (worship music by the CBU worship team, various speakers, etc.) in a creative, interactive format.

 - Students will have the flexibility to plan personal Chapel participation according to their schedules.

-Specific instructions and information concerning Chapel will be sent to students mid-August.
+Specific instructions and information concerning Chapel will be sent to students via LancerMail.

-Will CBU host career fairs during the fall 2020 semester?
+Will CBU host career fairs during the spring semester?

 Yes.
 The Career Center will host virtual career fairs and recruiting events.
 To access the fairs, log onto Handshake, click "Events," access the attendee list, and RSVP for an event.